Is decaf coffee safe to drink? Experts weigh in on claims by health advocacy groups - KESQ

 However, “we certainly want to be obviously proactive and be aware of some of these things,” Richard added.
 “We are exposed to so many things now that anything we can control or ask questions about and decrease that exposure that may be harmful is going to be advantageous.”

-The research on what the human body can handle in terms of toxic load is evolving, Richard said.
-“So it may be less about what’s actually in your coffee, but what other factors are affecting your body?
-We’re finding more about genetic predisposition (and) about what their cells are able to tolerate as far as assault on the body.”
+The research on what the human body can handle in terms of toxic load is evolving.
+Researchers have been learning more about genetic disposition and gene expression, which can provide information about what cells can tolerate in terms of an assault on the body.
+“So it may be less about what’s actually in your coffee, but what other factors are affecting your body?”
+Richard said.
+“Even a ‘minute’ amount could be significantly destructive on a cellular level, over time,” she added.

 Methylene chloride has long been commonly used in the decaf industry, but some companies have added alternative methods to their toolbox or suspended use entirely.